 If you have nystagmus due to a medical condition, these eye movements will depend on the cause.

 - CT scan of the head

 - Electro-oculography: An electrical method of measuring eye movements using tiny electrodes

 - Vestibular testing by recording the movements of the eyes

 There is no treatment for most cases of congenital nystagmus.
 Treatment for acquired nystagmus depends on the cause.
 In some cases, nystagmus cannot be reversed.
 In cases due to medicines or infection, the nystagmus usually goes away after the cause has gotten better.

-Some treatments may help improve the visual function of patients with infantile nystagmus syndrome:
+Some treatments may help improve the visual function of people with infantile nystagmus syndrome:

 - Surgery such as tenotomy

 Olitsky SE, Marsh JD.
 Disorders of eye movement and alignment.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 641.

 Quiros PA, Chang MY.
 Nystagmus, saccadic intrusions, and oscillations.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 5th ed.
 Philadelphia, PA: Elsevier; 2019:chap 9.19.